wuyingki/WorkBetter/OKEsetup.md

 - Click **Create**

-The Kubernetes cluster is now ready to use.
+The Kubernetes cluster will take a few minutes to create and will be ready for use after it finishes.